shecheeyee/dsa3101-manpower-optimization-ci-backend/README.md

 1. Change db configurations in `db_utils.py` to the one for unit test
 2. cd to `src`
 3. `pytest`
+4. Change db configurations back to original one and do `docker-compose down -v` to ensure no side effects

 ### Project Folder Structure
 ```plaintext